Skriv ut Lukk vindu

 All teaching on this program takes place in English.

-Most of the courses are based on lectures, self-study and exercises, individually or in groups.
+Most of the courses are based on lectures, self-study, exercises and projects, individually or in groups.
 Exercises can be either voluntary or mandatory.
-There are several laboratory exercises included in projects.
+There are several laboratory exercises throughout the master’s programme.
 Please refer to the individual course descriptions for additional information.

-The final master thesis may be performed in close cooperation with relevant industry partners and/or on basis of existing R&D projects.
-The student work is normally done individually.
+The final master thesis may be performed in close cooperation with relevant industry partners and/or on basis of existing research and development projects.
+The student’s work is normally done individually.
 During the work period there will be presentations and milestone status meetings.

-All students must complete mandatory safety training before they are allowed access and given permission to work in laboratories, workshops and the like.
+Mandatory safety training in health, security, and environment (HSE) will be offered before given access to work in laboratories, workshops and similar.
 This also goes for participation in fieldwork/research cruises and similar.
 Please contact your immediate supervisor for list of mandatory courses.

 Language of instruction